joewalp/Jugglebot/environments/README.md

 ```

 Note:
-> The second and third lines of each file aren't essential.
-They make the Bash
+> The second and third lines of each of those scripts aren't essential.
+They
-> interpreter more fail-fast and more predictable.
-The fail-fast characteristic
+> make the Bash interpreter more fail-fast and more predictable.
+The fail-fast
-> tends to make it easier to recover manually when a script fails midway.
-The
+> characteristic tends to make it easier to recover manually when a script fails
-> IFS initialization avoids the issue where the script behavior could change
+> midway.
+The IFS initialization avoids the issue where the script behavior
-> based on a previously exported IFS value.
+> could change based on a previously exported IFS value.

 ---